i.2 – Seaports and the Blue Economy

 1. Ports as Economic Catalysts

 For centuries the oceans have been used for fishing, transport, and trade, but this use remained relatively marginal concerning the bulk of human activities.
-With globalization, economic growth, and technological innovation, the usage of the oceans for economic purposes has increased substantially.
+With globalization, economic growth, and technological innovation, the usage of the oceans for economic purposes has increased substantially with the development of a global maritime industry.
 The term ocean economy is often used to characterize the wide range of activities related to the exploitation of maritime resources (such as food and energy) or the use of the ocean for transport and commercial purposes.
 The general purpose is to use maritime resources to add value.
 The term blue economy is becoming more common as it expands the concept of the sustainable use of the oceans and the increasing role of information technologies, for which ports play the following roles:

 • Harvesting of living resources.
 Fishing ports are important nodes in the collection of ocean living resources, including adjacent processing facilities (storage, freezing, canneries).
 This has further been expanded with the development of aquaculture, requiring servicing ports to act as input providers (feed and equipment).